 Ojibway – Anishinaabe Two-Spirit Identity – As someone who identifies as Two-Spirit (Ogichidaakwe) I firmly believe that I can only speak from my experience from my own culture and tribal affiliation.
 This presentation highlights the following: Ojibway-Anishinaabe Two-Spirit identity today, decolonization, healing from generational trauma and health, resources for Two-Spirits, creating safe spaces, and awareness in the majority culture.

 I can create community engagement work, presentations, projects, and workshops that cater to your organization's goals and needs.
-For example, if you are looking for a poetry workshop about environmental justice I would be happy to put something together.
+For example, if you are looking for a poetry workshop on racial justice I would be happy to put something together.
 Or perhaps you are looking for someone to be on a panel regarding Indigenous/Native American identity.
 Please contact me so we can discuss your ideas further.